Sustainable Web Design

 A website or product redesign offers a great opportunity to comprehensively incorporate sustainability principles into your digital ecosystem.
 However, that might be a ways off for your organization.
 Here are a few steps you can take right now:

-- Set a baseline: Use Wholegrain Digital’s Website Carbon to understand how your current site performs right now.
+- Set a baseline: Use Wholegrain Digital’s Website Carbon or our own Ecograder to better understand how your current site performs right now.

-- Devise a plan: Our own tool Ecograder provides scoring and handy reports to help you figure out where to start making improvements.
+- Devise a plan: Ecograder also provides scoring and handy reports to help you figure out where to start making improvements.
 More on Ecograder’s scoring methods here.

 - Incremental Improvements: Create a prioritized list of things to improve.
-Our handy sustainability checklist (link in the banner below) can help.
-Address them as time and resources allow.
+Put a plan in place to address them as time and resources allow.

 - Benchmarking: Measure your performance over time with an eye on continuous improvement.

 Other Sustainable Web Design Resources